sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/3000 - prompt.md

 | C    | Chunks, or "context", excerpted from document.               | Chunk Count<br/>Chunk Size<br/>Chunk Overlap Percentage<br/>Page Range |
 | D    | Concatenation of all the descriptive prompts you configured in the method.
 For example, concatenation of all the column descriptions and the overall table description for the [NLP Table](doc:table-tips) method. | Description                                                  |

-You can configure all of these parameters in the SenseML editor and in the Sensible Instruct editor.
+You can configure the preceding parameters in the SenseML editor and in the Sensible Instruct editor.
 For example, the following screenshots show prompt settings in Sensible Instruct for a Query Group field:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/prompt_instruct_1.png)